-D. The website may not contain PDF forms of Sisel business documents.
+D. The website may not contain PDF forms of Sisel business documents (sales and marketing materials excluded).
 Distributors may view and print Sisel business documents from the Company’s official website only.

 A. The website may not claim to be an “official” or “approved” site, or by its content give the impression it is a Company sponsored site.

 B. Buried codes and metatags may not make any explicit or implicit product claims, health claims, medical claims or use words that refer to illness or diseases.

 C. The website must comply with Sisel’s non-disparagement provisions (see Section 5.3).
 This includes, but is not limited to, claims that may directly or indirectly disparage other Distributors, such as “only legitimate” or “only certified” Distributor.

 22.214.171.124 Operations of an Independent Distributor Website